boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/index.md

 description: Explore the available Bold BI Embedded SDK Sample in the release version of `3.2.16` and `3.3.40` or later.
 platform: bold-bi
 documentation: ug
 ---

 # Embedded SDK Samples

-This section explains the available Embed SDK Samples applications for ASP.NET MVC, ASP.NET Core, Angular and more in the release version of 3.3.40 or later.
+This section explains the available Embed SDK Samples applications for ASP.NET MVC, ASP.NET Core, Angular, and more in the release version of 3.3.40 or later.

 You can explore the available samples in detail here,